Reports To: Assistant Crisis Lines Director of Military Services

-Position Summary: This position supervises Lines for Life’s Military Crisis Intervention Specialists to ensure that all Veteran’s Crisis Line calls are answered with care and compassion, and within the scope of the program.
+Position Summary: This position supervises Lines for Life’s Crisis Intervention Specialists and volunteers to ensure that all crisis calls, especially on the Veteran’s Crisis Line, are answered with care and compassion, and within the scope of the program.
 This position requires the ability to triage crisis calls, make clinical judgments, and provide constructive feedback.

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s goals and philosophies;

-- Provide on-the-job training as needed to ensure staff follow protocols for the Veteran’s Crisis Line and apply best practices for crisis intervention;
+- Provide on-the-job training as needed to ensure staff follow protocols for the Veteran’s Crisis Line as well as on Lines for Life’s other crisis lines, and apply best practices for crisis intervention;

 - Ensure staff submit call reports in an accurate and timely manner with the relevant clinical information;